Read the latest report 'Gold and climate change: Adaptation and resilience' here

 In 2018, we published Gold and Climate change: An Introduction.
 This report was an initial step towards a better understanding of the gold industry’s greenhouse gas emissions (GHG) footprint, the efforts already underway in the gold mining sector to reduce emissions and improve energy efficiency, and gold's potential contribution to the development of low carbon technologies.

 Building on our initial findings, we released Gold and Climate Change: Current and Future Impacts in 2019.
-We believe that the new analysis in this report offers a comprehensive overview of the current status of gold’s climate impacts, while identifying how the sector might adapt in the face of climate change in order to transition to a net zero carbon future.
-We have also examined how gold’s role as an investment asset might be affected by climate-related physical and transition risks in comparison to the other mainstream investments.
+We believe that the analysis in this report offers a comprehensive overview of the current status of gold’s climate impacts, while identifying how the sector might adapt in the face of climate change in order to transition to a ‘net zero’ carbon future.
+It also examines how gold’s role as an investment asset might be affected by climate-related physical and transition risks in comparison to the other mainstream investments.

-Our latest report ‘Gold and Climate Change: The Energy Transition’ looks at gold mining’s energy transition and climate impacts over the next decade.
-This should provide investors and industry stakeholders with greater clarity around gold’s greenhouse gas emissions profile, the opportunities for the gold sector to decarbonise, and its potential pathway to net-zero, in line with Paris Agreement targets.
+Looking in more detail at gold’s decarbonisation pathway, our 2020 ‘Gold and Climate Change: The Energy Transition’ report takes a closer look at gold mining’s energy transition and climate impacts over the next decade.
+It aims to provide investors and industry stakeholders with greater clarity around gold’s greenhouse gas emissions profile and the specific steps needed for the gold sector to substantially reduce its carbon footprint.
+This analysis includes an examination of the implications of particular actions, with a focus on the shift to renewable power sources, in contributing to the sector’s potential pathway to net zero carbon, in line with Paris Agreement targets.